 The Intellectual Property and Antitrust Review: China

 Stimulating innovation through protecting intellectual property rights (IPRs) and safeguarding competition through implementing antitrust law are both important policies for the development of a modern economy.
-Overall, both policies share common goals, namely to promote competition and innovation, improve economic efficiency and safeguard the interests of consumers and the public.
+Overall, both policies share common goals, namely, to promote competition and innovation, improve economic efficiency and safeguard the interests of consumers and the public.
 However, the paths to achieve these goals are different.
 The protection of IPRs requires the protection of exclusive rights of IPR holders to encourage innovation, promote industrial upgrading and enhance consumer welfare and social efficiency.
 On the other hand, antitrust calls for a clear-cut objection against monopolistic behaviour to protect competition, including competition among different technologies, to promote technological progress and to protect consumer interests and social welfare.

 Merely holding IPRs and legitimately exercising them would not violate antitrust law by themselves.
 However, the exercise of IPRs may, under certain circumstances, trump technological innovation and the fair competition environment, and may even result in unfavourable consequences for competition.
 It would not only defeat the basic purpose of the IPR system to encourage innovation, but also raise the concern of IPR abuse, which eliminates and restricts competition.

 As with many other jurisdictions, the interaction between antitrust and IPR has been noted and addressed by Chinese legislation.
 The Anti-Monopoly Law (AML) enacted in 2008, the main legislation regulating antitrust violations in China, also sets out broadly in Article 55 that 'this Law is applicable to undertakings' conduct that eliminates or restricts market competition by abusing their IPRs'.
 In other words, the rules set forth in the AML regarding reaching monopoly agreements, abuses of dominant market position and merger control also apply in the intellectual property (IP) field.
 In practice, the AML enforcement authority promulgates related regulations and guidelines, and the Supreme People's Court issues judicial interpretations, on specific issues in the application of the AML.
 These regulations, guidelines and judicial interpretations constitute part of the antitrust law regime in China.
-This chapter focuses on the latest interdisciplinary developments of IP law and antitrust law in China during 2019 and early 2020.
+This chapter focuses on the latest interdisciplinary developments of IP law and antitrust law in China during 2020 and early 2021.